Health management and Biosecurity

 To maintain the high health of the farrowing unit throughout the production, it is recommended to wean pigs in batches into empty, cleaned and disinfected production units.
 Furthermore, it is highly recommended to use an “All-In–All-Out” (AIAO) production system, that keeps the pigs together in groups from weaning until slaughter, without mixing pigs from different groups.

 If the production system is run systematically with a high level of biosecurity, the pigs should be able to maintain the health status they arrived with from the farrowing unit, regardless of the production system.

 Any pig production will have some kind of endemic subclinical disorders that are in balance, and if nothing disturbs it will be controlled by natural immunisation among the pigs.

-Well defined biosecurity protocols are the key to maintain a health status quo and protect the pigs from unwanted disease outbreaks or zoonosis.
+Well defined biosecurity protocols are the key to maintain a status quo health-wise and protect the pigs from unwanted disease outbreaks or zoonosis.

 People are among the biggest risk factors when it comes to the introduction of diseases into pig production.
 Having a clearly defined code of conduct when it comes to entry of the farm, can reduce the risk of people transmitting unwanted pathogens into the herd.

 Minimise the number of visitors and keep a logbook where everyone who enters the herd, sign in with the date, name and date for the last visit to a pig herd.
 Downtime of at least 12 hours between visits in pig herds is recommended.

 Ensure one clearly defined designated entry room with a dirty zone and a clean zone.
 Everyone arriving should at minimum change clothes and footwear as well as wash and disinfect hands before entering the premises.
 “Shower in” can also be practised, if the physical conditions can accommodate this.